What Does a Marketing Consultant Do for a Small Business?

 1. Developing a Marketing Strategy

 Everything starts with strategy.
 A marketing consultant helps you identify your target audience, understand your competitive landscape, and determine which marketing channels are worth your time and budget.
-The result is a clear plan that connects your daily marketing efforts to your bigger business goals, so you’re no longer guessing about where to focus.
+The result is a clear plan that connects your daily marketing efforts to your bigger business goals.
+This way, you’re no longer guessing about where to focus.

 2. Clarifying Brand Positioning and Messaging

 People decide quickly.
 When someone finds your business through your website, a search result, or social media, they need to immediately understand what you do, who you help, and why you’re the right fit.
-A marketing consultant helps sharpen your positioning and messaging so that story comes through clearly and consistently, no matter where someone encounters your brand.
+A marketing consultant sharpens your positioning and messaging so that your story comes through clearly and consistently, no matter where someone encounters your brand.

 3. Improving Your Website and Digital Presence